 Using Data Sources in Queries

-The result of a query (the output) is also defined in the XML data model and must be mapped to a physical format such as DOM, SAX, StAX, or text for an application to use the results.
-See "Accessing XML Results" for more information about the mapping of results.
+The result of a query (the XML output) is also defined in the XML data model and must be mapped to a physical format such as DOM, SAX, StAX, or text in order for an application to use the results.
+See Accessing XML Results for more information about the mapping of results.

-In addition, when you use DataDirect XQuery with the DataDirect XML Converters, you can convert many non-XML formats into XML, including EDI messages, tab-delimited and comma-separated text files, dBASE files, RTF files, and many more.
+In addition, when you use DataDirect XQuery with DataDirect XML Converters, you can convert non-XML formats into XML, including EDI messages, tab-delimited and comma-separated text files, dBASE files, RTF files, and many more.
 Once these non-XML data sources are converted to XML, they are accessed the same as XML documents.

 XML Data Sources